What’s in Sydney’s Backpack?

 Traditional Daypack

-For shorter day hikes, I use the Trailblazer 20 by Salomon.
+For shorter day hikes (and ultralight overnights), I use the Loris 25L from Gossamer Gear.
 I don’t have any real hangups or recommendations about a day pack.
 Go for something that is within your budget, comfortable, can hold at a minimum of a 2 liter water bladder (make sure it's fitted for a water bladder.
-(I swap the bladder in between my two rigs.), snacks, your first aid kit, and the clothes you would need to survive in the wilderness should the temperatures drop.
+I swap the bladder in between my two rigs.), snacks, your first aid kit, and the clothes you would need to survive in the wilderness should the temperatures drop.

 Ultralight Backpack